27 Chapter 27: Pyruvate Processing and Citric Acid Cycle

 Two carbon atoms come into the citric acid cycle from each acetyl group, representing four out of the six carbons of one glucose molecule.
 Two carbon dioxide molecules are released on each turn of the cycle.
 Thus, all six carbon atoms from the original glucose molecule are eventually fully oxidized into carbon dioxide.
 Each turn of the cycle forms three NADH molecules and one FADH2 molecule.
 These carriers will connect with the last portion of aerobic respiration, the electron transport chain, to produce ATP molecules.
 One GTP or ATP is also made in each cycle.
 Remember that there will be two turns of the Citric Acid Cycle for every molecule of glucose because there are two pyruvates, and therefore two Acetyl Co-A molecules, per glucose.

-Reading Check #4
+Reading Question #4

-Reading Check #5
+Reading Question #5

 Acknowledgements